-For much of Head Full of Honey Nick refuses to admit anything is wrong with his grandfather.
+For much of Head Full of Honey Nick refuses to admit anything is wrong with his father.
 He attributes the odd behavior of Amadeus to his mourning his wife’s death.
 Except there’s being a little absent minded and then there’s opening the refrigerator and taking a whiz inside.
 Amadeus lumbers off leaving the door open.
 Nick calls out after him, “Hey Dad you want to close the bathroom door?”

 Said scene happens just after Nick gets home to find out Amadeus had accidentally set the kitchen, and himself, on fire while trying to bake a pie for his dead wife.
 Incidentally, out on the porch is a table set for two with a picture of his dead wife in one of the chairs.
 Part of the sub-plot, and I use that word generously, is that Nick and Sarah’s marriage is on the rocks.